ncsa/GenomicsCortextVarNextflow/README.md

 **ONLY FOR STANDARD HIGH COVERAGE PROCESS, WILL NOT BE USED FOR LOW COVERAGE PIPELINE**

-How stringent should the cleaning be, (1 or 2) refer to manual chapter 9.1 and supplementary methods 6
+How stringent should the cleaning be, (1 or 2) refer to [cortex_var manual](http://cortexassembler.sourceforge.net/cortex_var_user_manual.pdf) section 9.1 and supplementary methods 6

 ###### Make combination graph specific parameters